-Until the COVID-19 pandemic, our key aim was to develop, advance and promote the professional development of Hertfordshire's VCSE sector helping bring income, jobs and investment into the county.
-Now, it is more about helping organisations, recover.VA
+Until the COVID-19 pandemic, the key aim was to help develop Hertfordshire's SMEs bringing income, jobs and investment into the county.
+Now, it's about helping organisations, recover.

 About the Founder

-Herts LEP, Herts Chamber of Commerce, the University of Herts and other stakeholders to build a plan for the short, medium and long-term recovery and resilience of the local economy.
+Current voluntary positions include member of the Hertfordshire Economic Resilience Cell working with Hertfordshire County Council, Herts LEP, Herts Chamber of Commerce, the University of Herts and other stakeholders to build a plan for the recovery and resilience of the local economy.
 Former voluntary positions included Adviser to the UK Government on community energy, Trustee of a social enterprise in the sport/leisure sector and Trustee of an umbrella organisation for the voluntary and community sector.